A reassessment of LVE method and hemispherical power asymmetry in CMB temperature data from Planck PR4

-From the three simulation ensembles (viz., the isotropic \sevem\ CMB realizations as they are provided by the \planck\ collaboration (iso), and all scale dipole modulated CMB maps (pure-dm), and low-$l$ only modulated CMB maps (low-l-dm) that we generated), we present the recovered dipole amplitudes in Fig.~[\ref{fig:dip-ampl-sim-varyns-ns16}] for the different disc radii listed in Table~\ref{tab:vary-nside-radii}.
+From the three simulation ensembles, we present the recovered dipole amplitudes in Fig.~[\ref{fig:dip-ampl-sim-varyns-ns16}] for the different disc radii listed in Table~\ref{tab:vary-nside-radii}. { Dipole information (amplitude and direction) is derived from normalized variance maps as defined in Eq.~(\ref{eq:norm-lve})}.
 We used the inverse variance weighting to compute the dipole amplitude.
-It is clear from the figure that the distribution/scatter in the recovered amplitudes are similar, except for low radii where they are visibly different.
-We expect this would lead to a different $p$-values profile as a function of disc radii between the two scenarios for LVE maps with fixed \nside=16 and varying \nside.
-The corresponding dipole directions in LVE maps, from the three different simulations ensembles created, for some select disc radii are shown in Fig.~[\ref{fig:dip-dir-3sim-varyns-ns16}].
+It is clear from the figure that the distribution/scatter in the recovered amplitudes are similar in both cases of fixed and varying $N_{\rm side}$, except for low radii where they are visibly different.
+We expect that this would lead to a different $p$-value profile as a function of disc radius between the two scenarios of fixed \nside=16 and varying \nside\ LVE maps.
+The corresponding dipole directions in LVE maps, for some select disc radii, from the three different simulation ensembles created are shown in Fig.~[\ref{fig:dip-dir-3sim-varyns-ns16}].
 The mean of the recovered dipole is in agreement with the injected dipole modulation field from pure-dm maps.

-Now, we note some observations about the LVE method. \begin{itemize} \item From Fig.~[\ref{fig:dip-ampl-sim-varyns-ns16}] (as also presented originally in Ref.~\cite{Akrami2014}), the recovered dipole amplitude of hemispherical power asymmetry is lower than the injected dipole amplitude for larger disc radii.
+Now, we note some observations from these results about the LVE method. \begin{itemize} \item From Fig.~[\ref{fig:dip-ampl-sim-varyns-ns16}] (as also presented originally in Ref.~\cite{Akrami2014}), the recovered dipole amplitude of hemispherical power asymmetry is lower than the injected dipole amplitude for larger disc radii.
 We again show Fig.~[\ref{fig:dip-ampl-sim-varyns-ns16}] in an alternate way in Fig.~[\ref{fig:pure-dm_err_bar}].
-In this figure, mean of the recovered dipole amplitude from the fixed \nside\ and varying \nside\ cases are shown together.
-For $r\gtrsim16^\circ$, the mean of the recovered dipole amplitudes starts to deviate (towards lower values) from the injected dipole amplitude of $A\approx0.07$ though the error bars also increase.
+In this figure, mean of the recovered dipole amplitudes for different `$r$' from the fixed and varying \nside\ cases are shown together.
+For $r\gtrsim16^\circ$, the mean of the recovered dipole amplitudes (visually) start to deviate (towards lower values) from the injected dipole amplitude of $A_{\rm d}\approx0.07$ though the error bars also increase.
 This indicates a breakdown of the LVE method.